webpack/webpack.js.org/src/content/api/cli.md

 `string : 'json' | 'markdown'`

-To get the output in specified format.
+To get the output in a specified format.

 ## Flags